AshleyDhevalall/anythingllm-demo/README.md

 git clone https://github.com/AshleyDhevalall/anythingllm-demo.git
 ```

 5. Upload files.
-Navigate to the folder you cloned in Step 4 and upload the
+Navigate to the `shakepseare` folder you cloned in Step 4 and upload the `romeo-and-juliet.pdf`
 > [!WARNING]
 > PDF, TXT, DOCX, Word docs and more.
 Unfortunately AnythingLLM does not support .ps1 file :(